 Claiming that one of the three visitors is the pre-incarnate Jesus, God the Son, is also resorting to the dubious practice of eisegesis.
 Jesus is simply imagined to be one of Abraham's three visitors (see 18:22).
 Or Jesus is simply imagined to be Yahweh who destroyed Sodom (19:24).
 Either way, they haven't a shred of evidence that a pre-incarnate Son is appearing to Abraham.
 They simply imagine it up and grant themselves a permit to practice eisegesis by an act of their own will.

-For some reason, Trinitarians also seem to think that no one could see the first person of the Trinity and live but you could see the second person of the Trinity and live.
-But if the first person of the Trinity and the second person of the Trinity are co-equal in every way, this doesn't make any sense whatsoever.
+For some reason, Trinitarians also seem to think that no one has seen God means no one has seen the Father (or the Spirit?) but men have indeed seen the second person of the Trinity.
+So they suppose a man can see the first person of the Trinity and live but you can't see the second person of the Trinity and live.
+How does that make any sense at all?
+If the first person of the Trinity and the second person of the Trinity are co-equal in every way, this doesn't make any sense whatsoever.
+In Trinitarianism, both the 1st and 2nd person of the Trinity have the exact same divine nature but you can see one divine person and live but not the other?
+Strangely, Trinitarians seem blind to their own conundrum.

 Even further, what about the third person of the Trinity?
 Why aren't Trinitarians claiming the third person of the Trinity appeared to Abraham?
+Because you can't see the invisible Spirit maybe?
+But the pre-incarnate second person of the Trinity is SPIRIT as well.
+Does this not occur to them?
 When we consider such a question, it becomes quite evident what Trinitarians are really doing here.
-They are simply imagining their doctrinal desires into the text.
+They are simply imagining their personal desires into the text.

 4. Absurd Contextual Implications

 Additionally, the Trinitarian interpretation necessarily leaves the ancient Israelites in a state of confusion.
 How was an ancient Israelite expected to come up with the interpretation which Trinitarians are claiming?
-The ancient Israelites had had no comprehension of a multi-personal God much less a second person of the Trinity.
+The ancient Israelites had had no comprehension of a multi-personal God much less a second hypostasis of a Triune God.
 Were ancient Israelites not expected to comprehend what was happening in this account?
 How could any ancient Israelite possibly understand this passage if they didn't have any conception of a three-person-God to come up with such an interpretation?
-The Trinitarian claim leaves us with the ridiculous consequence that ancient Israelites would read this account but couldn't comprehend it at all.
+The Trinitarian claim leaves us with the ridiculous consequence that ancient Israelites would read this account but couldn't possibly comprehend it at all.
 Or, the ancient Israelites were expected to understand this account, they did understand this account, and the Trinitarian account is simply rubbish.

 4. Three Men